How To Catch Bass In Summer

 Spinnerbaits

 Spinnerbaits can be effective in any condition, but they truly prove themselves in muddy or murky water because of their flash and vibration.
-Cast it near the edge of grass or drop-offs and use a slow, steady retrieve to bring it back.
-These are ideal on sunny days bumping it around structures where the bass would seek shade, such as near logs, vegetation, or branches.
+Cast it near the edge of the grass or drop-offs and use a slow, steady retrieve to bring it back.
+These are ideal on sunny days, bumping it around structures where the bass would seek shade, such as near logs, vegetation, or branches.

 Lipless Crankbaits

-Lipless crankbaits can be fished in both shallow water and deep water just with a change in retrieve speed, so these are a good idea, especially during the early summer times when schooling bass may be found at various depths.
+Lipless crankbaits can be fished in both shallow water and deep water, just with a change in retrieve speed, so these are a good idea, especially during the early summer times when schooling bass may be found at various depths.
 First, shoot for a crankbait that resembles the local baitfish, then brace yourself for the ultimate hook-up!

 Skirted Jigs